<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://royalheirappraisals.com/?p=3250</guid>

-<description><![CDATA[<p>France 1944 &#8211; A young American soldier of the Greatest Generation The Soldier He began at Yale when he received the call to duty.
-In an era when Ivy League halls were largely reserved for the affluent, he had already stepped into a world few young men from his background experienced.
-Remaining there might have&#8230;</p>
+<description><![CDATA[<p>Chronicle II &#8211; The Prologue France 1944 &#8211; A young American soldier of the Greatest Generation The Soldier He began at Yale when he received the call to duty.
+In an era when Ivy League halls were largely reserved for the affluent, he had already stepped into a world few young men from his background&#8230;</p>

-<p>The post <a href="https://royalheirappraisals.com/2026/03/10/the-patriarch-1944/">Chronicle II Prologue</a> appeared first on <a href="https://royalheirappraisals.com">Royal Heir Appraisals</a>.</p>
+<p>The post <a href="https://royalheirappraisals.com/2026/03/10/the-prologue/">Chronicle II &#8211; PROLOGUE</a> appeared first on <a href="https://royalheirappraisals.com">Royal Heir Appraisals</a>.</p>

 ]]></description>